This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 Ms. Datte’s success stems from her ability building teams and empowering them to exceed desired achievements.
 In the virtual environment, she built learning communities, faculty networks, and peer-to-peer faculty training using LMS platforms.
 She holds a BS in Biology from Temple University and a Master’s in Education in Instructional Systems from Penn State University.

 Dr. Lindley received her bachelor’s degree in Psychology from the University of Notre Dame and her Ph.D. in Counseling Psychology from Iowa State University.
-She is currently the Associate Dean of the College of Humanities, Education, and Social Sciences, as well as an Associate Professor and Chair of the Department of Psychology and Counseling at Gannon University.
-She serves on various university committees, in additional to teaching courses in Psychology.
-She serves on the editorial boards of the Journal of Vocational Behavior and the Journal of Career Assessment and active in the community, serving on the Board of Directors for the Crime Victim Center of Erie County.
+She is currently the Associate Dean of the College of Humanities, Education, and Social Sciences, as well as an Associate Professor and Psychology Program Director in the Department of Psychology and Counseling at Gannon University.
+She serves on various university committees in additional to teaching courses in Psychology.
+She is a member of the editorial boards of the Journal of Vocational Behavior and the Journal of Career Assessment and active in the community, serving on the Board of Directors for the Crime Victim Center of Erie County.

-Dr. Edith Gallagher has agreed to serve as an external evaluator.
+Dr. Edith Gallagher served as an external evaluator for the award.
 Dr. Gallagher is a Research Associate in the Biology Department at Franklin and Marshall College and recipient of a NSF-ADVANCE Fellows award in 2004.

 Two external evaluations will be performed during the five-year period of the grant:

-Each strategy team will conduct formative evaluations, striving for continuous improvement of the grant’s activities, throughout the five-year period of the grant.
-A balanced scorecard approach will be employed to determine the overall success of the TRANSFORM program (Kaplan & Norton, 1996).
-Performance measures for each of the four program objectives have been identified and will be collected.
+Each strategy team conducted formative evaluations, striving for continuous improvement of the grant’s activities, throughout the five-year period of the grant.
+A balanced scorecard approach was employed to determine the overall success of the TRANSFORM program (Kaplan & Norton, 1996).
+Performance measures for each of the four program objectives were identified and collected.

-Dr. Constantine Kliorys, Senior Fulbright Scholar in Mathematics and Professor in the School of Business with background on algebraic number theory, serves as an internal evaluator.
-The strategy teams provide Dr. Kliorys with the data from the formative evaluations yearly.
-He analyzes and correlates this data to the grant’s objectives, and makes recommendations to the Steering Committee.
-Dr. Kliorys provided a copy of his yearly report to the external evaluator, and serves as a liaison during the two visits of the external evaluator.
+Dr. Kliorys provided a copy of his yearly report to the Principal Investigator, and served as a liaison during the two visits of the external evaluator.
+The strategy teams provided Dr. Kliorys with the data from the formative evaluations yearly.
+He analyzed and correlated this data to the grant’s objectives, and made recommendations to the Steering Committee.
+In addition, Dr. Kliorys provided a copy of his yearly report to the external evaluator.